Final report for FW19-341

 - Growers can change soil management practices as long as they document what they are doing.

-Subsequent annual questionnaires will ask growers about: their previous year’s soil management; soil inputs such as fertilizers, compost, mulch, cover crops, etc.; days of living cover; the costs per acre of their inputs; tilling methods and timing; water availability and timing; incorporation of animals; effects of above on yield; unusual weather at the soil sampling site; helpful information needed; and preferred meeting times.
+Subsequent year-end questionnaires ask growers about: their previous year’s soil management; soil inputs such as fertilizers, compost, mulch, cover crops, etc.; days of living cover; the costs per acre of their inputs; tilling methods and timing; water availability and timing; incorporation of animals; effects of above on yield; unusual weather at the soil sampling site; helpful information needed; and preferred meeting times.

 2019 was a busy and successful year for the Citizen Science Soil Health Project.
 Here are some of our accomplishments: